Stuntlover-TM/simplesettings/README.md

 A simple settings module for Python

 ## Simple docs
-`simplesettings.clear()` Clears the settings file leaving only `name|value` behind, takes 0 arguments
+`simplesettings.clear()` Clears the settings file, takes 0 arguments

 ---

-`simplesettings.save()` Saves a variable to the settings file, takes 2 arguments, name and value; example:
+`simplesettings.save()` Saves a variable to the settings file, example:

 ```py
 import simplesettings